mark-me/etl_templates/README.md

 * An example template that generates a create table DDL is the file ```templates/dedicated-pool/create_table.sql```
 * The output is a file for each DDL written in the directory ```output/dedicated-pool```

+## Getting started

+* Clone the repository
+* Create a virtual environment and add the libraries from requirements.txt
+* Run main.py

 ## Resources

 * Templating engine: [jinja](https://jinja.palletsprojects.com/en/stable/)